SECRYPT 2010 Abstracts

 Authors:

-Michele N. Lima, Elisa Mannes, Eduardo da Silva and Aldri Santos
+Michele Nogueira Lima, Elisa Mannes, Eduardo da Silva and Aldri Santos

 Abstract: Reliable storage supports different data sharing services, such as mobility management, cryptographic key management and distributed naming or addressing services.
 Mobile Ad hoc NETworks (MANETs) present issues in guaranteeing the consistency of data on concurrent read and write accesses due to their characteristics as dynamism of nodes, and the inexistence of a central control entity or support infrastructure.
 Probabilistic quorum systems, as PAN (Probabilistic Ad Hoc Network Quorum Systems), were designed for MANETs as a mechanism to improve the efficiency of data replication by relaxing consistency constraints.
 Quorum systems comprise a set of quorums intersecting among themselves in order to ensure availability and consistency properties, and to guarantee that nodes obtain the most recent value.
 PAN is more appropriated for MANETs due to the use of less strict rules for creating intersections among quorum.
 It ensures high probability of consistency between reading and writing operations on replicated data by an asymmetric quorum construction and by a gossip-based multicast protocol.
 However, PAN does not consider the presence of malicious or selfish nodes in its operations.
 Hence, this work assesses the impact of lack of cooperation, timing and data manipulation attacks against PAN using two metrics as reliability degree and percentage of malicious nodes on reading operations.
 Simulation results show that PAN is vulnerable to these attacks, particularly, data manipulation, in which the system correctly conclude only 2% of reading operations when submitted to 30% of attackers.